prismofeverything/gaia/README.md

 ### halt

-The 'halt' method is the inverse of the 'run' method.
+The `halt` method is the inverse of the `run` method.
 It will immediately cancel all running tasks and stop the computation in the given workflow:

 ```
 flow.halt('biostream')